 2) You have to have a narrative which drives the visual

-For us at Bland to Brand we see graphic design, web design, video production, whatever it is, as the frame in which a brand sits.
+For us at Sapling, we see graphic design, web design, video production, whatever it is, as the frame in which a brand sits.
 The language and the visual language within these mediums is what is actually key, it is used to paint the picture, tell the story and build a connection with an audience.

 The question then arises where does this choice of language and image come from?
 Where is it derived from?
 If it is arbitrary then there is no rhyme or reason and no strategy behind your brand.
 One minute you’ll be giving a premium message the next a quirky one as that is what might be in vogue.
 Good visual and language communication is typically derived from a set of brand values.